vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/index.md

 !!! note

-    VMware Cloud Foundation on Dell EMC VxRail Mangement Domain is not supported.
+    VMware Cloud Foundation on Dell EMC VxRail cluster shut-down API cannot be used when Managed VMware vCenter Server is hosted on VxRail.
+[Shut down a VxRail cluster]

 ### Operating Systems